Chart Color Schemes

 Infrastructure

-Brown Hill has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Brown Hill has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified ten projects expected to impact the region.
-Notable ones include Equinox Ballarat Lifestyle Village Expansion, Vista Estate, Brown Hill, Apple Tree Hill Estate, and The Meadows on Eureka Estate.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified ten projects likely affecting the region.
+Notable ones are Equinox Ballarat Lifestyle Village Expansion, Vista Estate, Brown Hill, Apple Tree Hill Estate, and The Meadows on Eureka Estate.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.